JRustyHaner/towncrier/docs/IDEATION.md

 ## 2. Core User Flow
 1. User enters one or more search terms in the search box.
-2. Backend fetches predefined RSS feeds (e.g., NYT, Washington Post, major aggregators) and filters articles matching terms (define AND/OR semantics; default OR with phrase matching).
+2. Backend fetches news articles from the newsdata.io API using the provided API key and filters articles matching terms (define AND/OR semantics; default OR with phrase matching).
 3. For each candidate article (up to user-selected limit 20–100):
    - Fetch and parse article HTML.
    - Extract text + metadata (title, author, publish date).